dwaite/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 - Trust framework
     -  a legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements.
 [OIX]

+- Cryptographically-verifiable identifier
+    -  an identifier which is either based upon or resolves to cryptographic key material.

 ## Abbreviations